rafageist/rafageist.com/Professional Journey/1997-2000/1997 - Introduction to Computing.md

+---
+title: 1997 - Introduction to Computing
+---
 #History

 In February 1997, at the age of 11 and while in the 6th grade, I had my first encounter with a computer.
 This moment marked the beginning of my fascination with technology.